If you have recently adopted a vegetarian lifestyle, you may be wondering, does feta cheese have rennet?

 Yes, it is perfectly possible to make feta cheese without rennet, ensuring it is vegetarian.

-In fact, you can even find vegan feta cheese made without animal milk.
+You can even find vegan feta cheese made without animal milk.

 We have already discussed animal-based rennet, so now let’s look at the plant-based options.